Present Perfect Continuous

 Present Perfect Continuous: Structure

-The present perfect continuous is comprised of the present perfect of the verb 'to be' (have/has been), and the present participle of the main verb (verb+ing).
+The present perfect continuous is formed using the present perfect of the verb 'to be' (have been/has been), and the present participle form of the main verb (verb + -ing).

-When we use the present perfect continuous tense in speaking, we often contract the subject and auxiliary verb 'have.'
+When we use the present perfect continuous tense in speaking, we often contract the auxiliary verb 'have.'

 I have been waiting for an hour. → I've been waiting for an hour.